sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### Why does the app take up so much space on disk and memory?

 The app delivers the highest quality transcription on the market for 100 different languages.
 Rather than asking why it's so large, the real question is how is it so small.

+#### Can I delete some of the languages to save space?

+This is unfortunately not possible.
+The model has all the languages stored together in a way that makes it impossible to remove just some languages.

 #### Can you support real-time transcription?